Bob-O-Rama/cvfind/README.md

 - Some longer processing steps may not adequately inform the user of their progress.
 - cvfind is 10-20 times more efficient when provided with shooting patterns hints.
 - If cvfind immediately crashes during image processing it may be trying to use a different copy of opencv libraries, use **ldd ./cvfind** to confirm it is linking with the correct version of opencv libraries.
+- Stiching large numbers of images with highly regular overlap may result in triggering bugs in *enblend,* that results in grey or black shaded areas in place of a particular image tile.
+This is not a cvfind issue, but owing to the fact that cvfind makes larger projects more feasible, you may see this.
+Adding some or all of the following options to the enblend command line usually resolve the issue:  **--preassemble --primary-seam-generator=nft --blend-colorspace=identity** with **--primary-seam-generator=nft** generally being the most useful.